datavaluepeople/dvp-defining-docs/people.md

   provide input to the direction and development of dvp, while slowly strengthening their relationship with dvp, with the hope of the partners that they eventually will want to become a partner.

+There is a further category of _non-member_ or _freelancer_.
+This category applies to someone who works with dvp on a project-by-project basis, but has not become a member.